Consent

 What is sexual consent?

 Consent is permission for something to happen or agreement to do something.
-There are several critical components of sexual consent:
+Affirmative consent relies on “yes means yes” rather than “no means no.”

 • Consent is an active process of willingly, knowingly, and freely choosing to participate in sex of any kind with another person(s).

-• Consent requires voluntary, sober, enthusiastic, creative, informed, mutual, honest, and verbal agreement.
+• Consent requires voluntary, informed, mutual, honest, and verbal or non-verbal agreement.

 • Consent is ongoing and must be asked for every step of the way.
 If you want to move to the next level of sexual intimacy, just ask.